This guide includes images with details about each image, tips I've learned that will help you, and tactics and FAQ sections at a bottom.

 There's several different types of battles.
-These new modes have been included in patch 0.7.4.
 Make sure to read your loading screen, or press and hold tab, to read about what kind of battle it is.

 Regular battle.
 Two teams, two bases.
 Kill or capture the enemy's team/base.

 -Base capping-1 person gains 1 point about every 1 seconds.
 Every person in cap compounds that number.
-So 2 people capping gives about 2 points per second, 3-3 points per second, etc.
+So 2 people capping gives about 2 points per second, and it caps out at 3 for 3 points per second.

-One team has a base, defenders, and the other team has to capture the defender's base.
-BE CAREFUL, TDs are built for defense and if the enemy team has a lot of them then there's a good chance the victory will be tough.
+Two teams, 1 base held by the defenders, and the other team has to capture the defender's base.
+BE CAREFUL, TDs are built for defense and if the enemy team has a lot of them then there's a good chance the victory for the attackers will be tough.

 -If you've played standard battles on any maps you need to keep in mind that the spawns and capture locations will be different from standard battle locations.